Generating Humanoid Multi-Contact through Feasibility Visualization

 \section{Abstract}

-We present a virtual reality (VR) framework designed to intuitively generate humanoid multi-contact maneuvers for use in unstructured environments.
-Our framework allows the operator to directly manipulate the inverse kinematics objectives which parameterize a trajectory.
-Kinematic objectives consisting of spatial poses, center-of-mass position and joint positions are used in an optimization based inverse kinematics solver to compute whole-body configurations while enforcing static contact stability.
-Virtual ``anchors'' allow the operator to freely drag and constrain the robot as well as modify objective weights and constraint sets.
-The interface's design novelty is a generalized use of anchors which enables arbitrary posture and contact modes.
-The operator is aided by visual cues of actuation feasibility and tools for rapid anchor placement.
+We present a feasibility-driven teleoperation framework designed to generate humanoid multi-contact maneuvers for use in unstructured environments.
+Our framework is designed for motions with arbitrary contact modes and postures.
+The operator configures a pre-execution preview robot through contact points and kinematic tasks.
+A fast estimation of the preview robot’s quasi-static feasibility is performed by checking contact stability and collisions along an interpolated trajectory.
+A visualization of Center of Mass (CoM) stability margin, based on friction and actuation constraints, is displayed and can be previewed if the operator chooses to add or remove contacts.
+Contact points can be placed anywhere on a mesh approximation of the robot surface, enabling motions with knee or forearm contacts.
 We demonstrate our approach in simulation and hardware on a NASA Valkyrie humanoid, focusing on multi-contact trajectories which are challenging to generate autonomously or through alternative teleoperation approaches.